Peer support is made up of two schemes:

 - Peer assisted study sessions (PASS)

-Peer mentoring is for any first year undergraduate who would like to talk to a current student before and during the first few months of university.
+If you would like to talk to a current student before and during the first few months of university, peer mentoring is available for any first year undergraduate.

 Many students say that it is nice to know that there is someone to talk to, even if you don’t need them.
-Last year over 1,500 students had a peer mentor and 84% said their peer mentor had improved their student experience.
+Last year almost 1,800 students had a peer mentor and 84% said their peer mentor had improved their student experience.

 About the scheme

 The aim of the scheme is to help you settle in to the University.
 Your peer mentor is available from before you start university until the end of January.
 We can extend the scheme on an individual basis if you feel it would benefit you.

 Although the main scheme ends in January, you can request a peer mentor at any point during your first year by emailing firstname.lastname@example.org.